rjbohlender/CAPER/README.md

 | SKAT-O| 100000  | 1000  | 0            |  487.79     |
 | WSS   | 100000  | 1000  | 10000        |  3432.29    |
 | SKAT  | 100000  | 1000  | 10000        |  28293.36   |

+1049.7s with gzipped data, 1000 permutations of VAAST.
+1063.4s with unzipped data, 1000 permutations of VAAST.

+Overall, working with gzipped data has no significant impact on runtime.

+## File Formats ##

+The file formats used are simple, plain text formats.

+### Matrix ###

+The matrix format used for the genotype file includes a header and is is as follows:

+	1) Gene (e.g., BRCA1)
+	2) Transcript (e.g., NM_700030)
+	3) Location (e.g., chr1-123456-123456-SNV)
+	4+) Allele count (e.g., 0/1/2 - will be converted to minor allele count)

+Note that the annotation at the end of the location is used for grouping in VAAST, and the program will fail without it if the annotation is not present.

+Variants are expected to be repeated for each transcript they appear in.
+This does increase the size of the file, but simplifies parsing.
+Because the format is simple, and QC is expected to be finished before this program is run, the file remains reasonably lean.
+E.g., with 20,000 simulated genes, and 100,000 samples, a matrix file, uncompressed, is only 56GB.

+### Bed Mask File ###

+The "-b" option allows the user to provide a ".bed" format file to mask problematic variants.
+The .bed format for the mask file is as follows:

+	1) Chromosome
+	2) Start position of masked region
+	3) End position of masked region

+XQC (in the Cross Platform Association Toolkit) will provide a mask file for those variants that fail QC if it is being used.

+### Weights ###

+Essentially a bed format file, with the 4th column a weight that will be converted to a log scale.
+Weights will be used by VAAST, and SKAT / SKAT-O if the weighted linear kernel is used.